finos/tracdap/trac-runtime/python/README.md

 [example models](https://github.com/Accenture/trac/tree/main/examples/models/python)
 in the TRAC GitHub repository.
 We run these examples as part of our CI, so they will always be in sync with the corresponding version of the runtime library.

-## Building the runtime from source

-This is not normally necessary for app development, but if you want to do it here are the commands.

-    cd trac-runtime/python
-    python -m venv ./venv
-    . venv/bin/activate     # For macOS or Linux
-    venv\Scripts\activate   # For Windows

-    pip install -r requirements.txt

-    python ../../dev/codegen/protoc-ctrl.py python_runtime \
-        --proto_path ../../trac-api/trac-metadata/src/main/proto \
-        --out generated/trac/rt_gen/domain

-    python package-ctrl.py dist

-The package will appear in the dist/ folder.